CodheadClub/AwesomeResources/README.md

 ### Help and Support

 [SittingBanana01](https://github.com/SittingBanana01/), a Computer Science student at Hull, has developed a Chrome Browser extension to help students navigate around University Resources quicker.
 [Download here](https://cdn.humberhost.co.uk/UoH_Website_Links_Browser_Ext.zip).
-Installation instructions included in the .ZIP.
+Installation instructions are included in the zip.
+If you are interested in contributing to the development of the extension, please get in touch with [SittingBanana01](https://github.com/SittingBanana01/).

 **Contributing to Freeside**